bitfield/script/README.md

 * We close the source pipe once we successfully read all data from it.
 * If an error occurs, we set the pipe's error status, using `p.SetError()`, and return the pipe.

-Filters must not log anything, terminate the program, or return anything but `*Pipe`.
+Filters must not log anything, terminate the program, or return anything but `*script.Pipe`.

 As you can see from the example, the pipe's reader is available to you as `p.Reader`.
 You can do anything with that that you can with an `io.Reader`.